Becavalier/shdb/README.md

 ### Console Mode

-Use `shdb console` to enter the Console mode.
+Use `shdb console` to enter the "Console" mode.

 >* `isset [key]`
 >* `set [key] [value]`